BQ31X/thudbot/README.md

 ### **Game Hint Examples** (Tests RAG system)
 ```
-Q: "Where is the bus token?"
+Q: "Where can I find the bus token?"
-Expected: Thud explains it's in a cup, with character-specific advice
+Expected: Thud should tell you to look in the cup

+Q: "How do I empathy telepathy?"
+Expected: Guidance for this unique game mechanic

-Q: "How do I get the token from the cup?"
+Q: "How do I use the lockers in the vestibule?"
-Expected: Step-by-step hint about asking Thud for help or looking carefully
+Expected: Instructions to look for an available locker

 Q: "When does the shuttle to Karkas 4 leave?"
 Expected: Specific time (22:50) with character commentary about checking monitors